Divya-Dharshiny/project-management-app/README.md

 # Project-Management
-  * project-management is a simple react app, that helps in organising the progress of a app. the data is stored in json.
+  * project-management is a simple react app, that helps in organising the progress of an app. the data is stored in json.

 # Future for project-management
   * UI/UX will be improved.